 The ward corridor

-Corridors in wards used to be a path from A to B where staff members to go from one patient room to another, where patients were moved (in their beds) pre- and post-operation – or where people would sit and wait in silence.
-Today it is very often that both treatment, examination and communication happen in the exact same space.
+Corridors in wards used to be a path from A to B where staff members went from one patient room to another, where patients were moved (in their beds) pre- and post-operation – or where people would sit and wait in silence.
+Today it is very often that both treatment, examination, and communication happen in the same space.

-Visually you are not shield very often and when it comes to the sound environment these corridors can be very noisy.
-Every now and then, patient wards are lacking space for the patients in the patient rooms so it is not impossible also to see patients in their beds trying to recover IN the corridor.
-Also, it is often that recovery treatment/excercise happen in these corridors.
+Visually you are not shielded very often and when it comes to the sound environment these corridors can be very noisy.
+Now and then, patient wards are lacking space for the patients in the patient rooms so it is not impossible also to see patients in their beds trying to recover IN the corridor.
+Also, it is often that recovery treatment/exercise happens in these corridors.

 Nurses’ prospective memory is affected

-When it comes to acoustics these corridors should definitely have more attention.
-A recent defended PhD-study (read more about it here) revealed that nurses are highly affected by sound and noise when it comes to prospective memory and a lot of their work happens in the corridor.
+When it comes to acoustics these corridors should have more attention.
+A recently defended PhD-study (read more about it here) revealed that nurses are highly affected by sound and noise when it comes to prospective memory and a lot of their work happens in the corridor.

-An insufficient sound environment will cause mistakes and in the longer run the lack of privacy, comfort and tranquility will have a negative impact on both patients and staff.
+An insufficient sound environment will cause mistakes and in the long run, the lack of privacy, comfort, and tranquility will hurt both patients and staff.
 Keep in mind that hospitals work around the clock and corridors are likely to be busiest day and night.

 The Sandwell Case

 At Sandwell General Hospital in Birmingham, England, replacing the old, reflective ceiling with a highly sound-absorbent Class A ceiling reduced noise levels in the corridors of Priory Ward 4 by half.
-Prior to the refurbishment, it was quite a noisy environment, since all the surfaces were smooth with hard finishes.
+Before the refurbishment, it was quite a noisy environment, since all the surfaces were smooth with hard finishes.